Katie500/elementalEndeavor/Readme.md

 Gameplay:
 Players take turns placing one of their elemental tokens on an empty* space in the grid.
 Instead of the traditional "X" and "O," they place their elemental tokens with the respective elements on them.
-*A player may replace an opponent's token with their own if the their token defeats their opponent's token, but a player cannot play on a space that was played upon in the previous round.
+*A player may replace an opponent's token with their own if their token defeats their opponent's token, but a player cannot play on a space that was played upon in the previous round.

 Elemental Interactions:
 Each element has strengths and weaknesses against the others, creating a tactical aspect to the game.